 Here’s another hard dose of reality: If you don’t have any money in your savings account, you can’t afford to go on vacation.
 Period.
 Cancel any and all plans to travel, because the truth is that between the gas, the lodging, and the food, (not to mention the unforeseen expenses that always come up), even the most frugal vacations still cost more than staying home.
 Try planning a Staycation instead, or better yet, spend your week planning for & hosting a family garage sale to earn some extra cash!

 “We cancelled a vacation so our savings would not be touched.“~Rachel Carrier-Stone

 10. Go on a Spending Freeze with Like-Minded Friends

 Years of living in a “spend” mode can sometimes make it hard to stop, even when you know you should.
 Even so, if you are committed to building that emergency fund then you need to resist the temptation any way you can.
 The LWSL 31 Days of Living Well & Spending Zero Challenge has some fun ideas to help you make it through an entire month of no spending, and a great way to ensure success is to team up with others who are taking on the same challenge in order to hold each other accountable.
 More than 100,000 readers have taken the challenge so far, with life changing results!
-Find out more HERE.
+Get it as part of our Financial Rescue Pack HERE.